History of The Volkswagen Super Beetle

 Sun Bug Beetle or Super Beetle opens up a window to the sky.

-never made it to #1 will remain one of life's little mysteries.
+this song never made it to #1 will remain one of life's little

-Improvements were once again in order for the Super Beetle in 1975.
+were once again in order for the Super Beetle in 1975.
+The worm and

-The worm and roller steering box was replaced by modern rack and pinion
+roller steering box was replaced by modern rack and pinion steering

-steering and improvements in the rear end geometry where made.
-The engine
+and improvements in the rear end geometry where made.
+The engine case

-case would now be made from a better alloy classified as AS21 and the
+would now be made from a better alloy classified as AS21 and the twin

-twin tail pipes that had been on the Beetle since 1956 had now become
+tail pipes that had been on the Beetle since 1956 had now become only

-Again U.S. regulations forced Volkswagen and other car manufacturers
+one.
+Again US regulations forced Volkswagen and other car manufacturers

 to clean up their act pollution wise.
 Unleaded gas would be the new